MohamedAbdelhalem/dbatools/View/readme.md

  SELECT * FROM [Data_Warehouse_Billing_Max].[dbo].[FENJ_FUNDS_TRANSFER#HIS_M12]

 ```
-let's say you have more than 3,000 views and you need to do some maintenance on some years e.g. 2012, 2013, 2019, 2021, 2022 and you need to convert the tables into partitions and that will take a big amount of time, so you need to remove these years from the views to not stop the ETL from working.
+let's say you have more than **3,000 views** and you need to do some maintenance on some years e.g. **2012, 2013, 2019, 2021, and 2022** and you need to convert the tables into partitions and that will take a big amount of time, so you need to remove these years from the views to not stop the ETL from working.

-so the script will generate for you an ALTER statement with commenting out these years and the generated script will be like the below.
+so the script will generate for you an **ALTER statement** with **commenting out** these years and the generated script will be like the below.

 ```
  ALTER VIEW [dbo].[FENJ_FUNDS_TRANSFER#HIS_M12]